Fantom-Factory/afIoc/readme.md

 ```
 using afIoc

-class AppModule {
+const class AppModule {
-    static Void defineServices(ServiceDefinitions defs) {
+    Void defineServices(ServiceDefinitions defs) {
         defs.add(Penguins#)
     }

     @Contribute { serviceType=Penguins# }
-    static Void contributePenguinUrls(Configuration config) {
+    Void contributePenguinUrls(Configuration config) {
         config.add(`http://ypte.org.uk/factsheets/penguins/`)
         config.add(`http://www.kidzone.ws/animals/penguins/`)
     }
 }
 ```

-Contribution methods are static methods annotated with `@Contribute`.
-They may be of any scope and be called anything; although by convention they have a `contributeXXX()` prefix.
+Contribution methods are module methods annotated with `@Contribute`.
+They may be of any scope and be called anything; although by convention they;re named `contributeXXX()`.
 The `serviceType` facet parameter tells IoC which service the method contributes to.
 Each contribution method may add as many items to the list as it likes.

-Note that any *any* module may define contribution methods for *any* service.
+Note that *any* module may define contribution methods for *any* service.
 Because the modules may be spread out in multiple pods, this is known as *distributed configuration*.

 The `Configuration` object is write only.
 Only when all the contribution methods have been called, is the full list of configuration data known.
 Because contribution methods may be called in any order, being able to *read* contributions would only give partial data.
 Becasuse partial data can be misleading it is deemed better not to give any at all.